alfred-jayaprakash/kke-solutions/linux/Install-and-configure-SFTP.md

 ## Solution
 * SSH to the required host
 * Create a new group: `sudo groupadd sftpusers`
 * Create the landing directory (`chroot` directory in the question).
-It's important that this directory and it's parent are owned by `root` and set permissions `0755`.
+It's important that this directory is :
+  * owned by user `root` and group `sftpusers`
+  * set permissions `0755`.
 In this example, `/var/www/webdata` is the landing directory mentioned in the question.
 ```
 sudo mkdir -p /var/www/webdata
-sudo chown -R root:root /var/www
+sudo chown root:sftpusers /var/www/webdata
-sudo chmod -R 755 /var/www
+sudo chmod 755 /var/www/webdata
 ```
-* Now modify the`/etc/ssh/sshdconfig` as follows to force SFTP-only for all users belonging to the newly created group.
+* Now modify the`/etc/ssh/sshd_config` as follows to force SFTP-only for all users belonging to the newly created group.
 This solution is more scalable as you can enforce SFTP-only to any number of users without having to edit the `sshd_config` each time.
   * Make sure to comment the existing `Subsystem  sftp  /usr/libexec/openssh/sftp-server` line.
   * Change the value of `ChrootDirectory` below as per question.
 In the below example, `/var/www/webdata` is configured:
   ```